 DQC_0106 - Assets and Liabilities Classified as Held-For-Sale using Duration Element – The Held-For-Sale axis is used to identify balance sheet items that are held for sale (should be instant type items).
 The rule identifies fact values with duration types that have been used with this axis.
 (418 errors)

-Iza stated that the IFRS Staff will check whether any rules conflicts with IFRS principles.

 Campbell also explained that there is an update for US GAAP rule DQC_0001 to add the Segment axis.

 Public Review period is proposed for November 1 - December 15, 2020.